Organisers and Safeguarding Leads

 Organisers & Safeguarding Leads

-Any organised activity in the Bahá’í community with children aged under 18 years, must fit into one or more of the categories below and organisers must follow the listed requirements on the next page.
+All activities organised by the Bahá’í community for children under the age of 18 years must fit into one or more of the following categories.

-If you are unsure, please consult with your Safeguarding Lead or the Office for Safeguarding Children.
+If you are unsure, please consult with your Safeguarding Lead or the Office for Safeguarding Children (osc@bahai.org.uk).

 An activity may overlap into more than one category.
 Here are some examples: